fernacolo/familiar/wcmd/readme.md

 ### Local Session Data

 The local session, used for every desktop process, is stored at `%USERPROFILE%\ocmd`.
-The following files are store there:
+The following files are stored there:

 - `config.properties` - A properties file with configuration information.
 - `{sessionid}.sesdef` - The session definition file.